apache/flink/docs/learn-flink/streaming_analytics.md

 * All of the events assigned to the window have to be buffered in keyed Flink state until the window is triggered.
 This is potentially quite expensive.
-* Our `ProcessWindowFunction` is being passed a `Context` object from which contains information about the window.
+* Our `ProcessWindowFunction` is being passed a `Context` object which contains information about the window.
 Its interface looks like this:

 {% highlight java %}